How to Become an Investment Banker

 Your first entry-level position will likely be as an investment banking analyst.
 Most firms provide substantial on-the-job training, where you’ll learn the basics of performing in your new role.
 You’ll be called on to pull data together, work with financial models, and manage client relations.

 You can begin your career in investment banking immediately after you finish your bachelor’s program.
 After you’ve earned employment, you will need to register as a representative of your organization with FINRA.
 You may also need to complete specific series examinations to qualify for registration, depending on the nature of your day-to-day work.

 Your bachelor’s degree will likely be sufficient for helping you land an entry-level position in investment banking.
 But if you aspire to advance in your career, you may consider pursuing an advanced degree.
 While a Master of Business Administration (MBA) is the most popular advanced degree path for those in the investment banking field, it’s not the only option.
 A graduate degree in a different, but applicable, discipline might be a good complement to your finance-based undergraduate degree.
 A master’s degree, especially if it’s from a reputable business school, can be expensive.
 But it isn’t your only option for advancement in the investment banking industry.

 The Chartered Financial Analyst® (CFA®) charter is also a popular pursuit for advancement in investment banking.
-Earning the CFA charter requires you to successfully pass three levels of exams and possess four years of qualified work experience.
+Earning the CFA charter requires you to successfully pass three levels of exams and possess 4,000 hours of qualified work experience.
 The CFA exam requires a significant investment of preparation and study time, and it isn’t easy.
 Candidates report studying an average of 300 hours per level, and more candidates fail than pass Levels I and II.
 But earning the charter puts you in an exclusive club of roughly 120,000 charterholders worldwide.
 Earning the CFA charter is also considerably more affordable than earning your MBA.
 Even with premium study materials, you can complete the CFA Program for under $12,000.